Selecting Trees for a Forest Garden: What to plant and How Many

 Semi-intensive (1- 4)

 These options provide big, sweet, valuable fruit without such a problem with bugs.
 It's possible to get good, clean fruit without spraying or bagging.
 The biggest work problem with these after establishment is harvesting, and storage, which can become a burden.
-Asian pears Jujube (zone 7 and up) Nakita's gift persimmon (the only persimmon I can currently recommend for home owners.)
+Asian pears Jujube (zone 7 and up) Persimmon (zone 7 and up) Nakita's gift persimmon (the only persimmon I can currently recommend for home owners in lower zones or areas further from the equator.)
 Cider and cooking apples and perry pears. (if you don't mind buggy fruit.)
 Quince (A known fireblight host, Aromatnaya's the only variety I recommend.)

 High-value Extensive (Feel free to plant lots of these.)
 You almost can't plant too many of these.
 Where it seemed appropriate, I made recommendations to feed a family of 4.
 Having extra could provide the opportunity for trade, sales, or value-added products without creating a burden.
 These have almost 0 maintenance requirements and if they're not harvested they won't create a huge mess.
 Blackberry (Plant in an "island" where it can be maintained by mowing.)
 Raspberries (same as above.)
 Goumi ( 4 bushes) Elderberry (edible flowers and fruit.)
 Serviceberry Hardy kiwi (Issai only variety I recommend, 2 vines) Paw paws (3 - 4 trees) Honeyberry (5-10 bushes) Strawberries (25 plants) Aronia berries Nanking cherry (4-5 bushes) Medlar (1.
 Beautiful tree!)
 Mulberry (Illinois Everbearing.
 1 tree.)
 Cornelian Cherry (2 bushes) Hazelnut bushes (look for selected varieties that are blight resistant and have large nuts.